Overnight Stays Away from the Placement or Other Care Arrangements

 Where the arrangements are for temporary care whilst the foster carers are away, the Supervising Social Worker must carry out necessary checks as detailed below (see Section 7, Enquiries and Checks).

-Where the arrangements are as a result of the child requesting to stay with friends/relatives, whether from residential or foster care, the child's Social Worker must carry out the necessary checks and this must be referred to the Head of Service for consideration.
+Where the arrangements are as a result of the child requesting to stay with friends/relatives, whether from residential or foster care, the child's Social Worker must carry out the necessary checks and this must be referred to a senior manager for consideration.

-The Head of Service must approve any exceptional circumstances, where it would not be reasonable to carry out a certain check.
+The Senior Manager must approve any exceptional circumstances, where it would not be reasonable to carry out a certain check.
 The outcome of checks and enquiries and any exemptions must be recorded on the child's file and a copy sent to the Supervising Social Worker or the Registered Manager of the residential establishment.

 In reaching a decision concerning the extent of the enquiries consideration must be given to: